JJWallis/hangman-app/README.md

    timerEnd: () => clearInterval(finish),
 ```

-In order to build the restricted timer logic, I had to first setup the timer using the built in asynchronous function `setInterval()` and further learn how to cancel it appropiately based on specific events occuring.
+In order to build the restricted timer logic, I had to first setup the timer using the built in asynchronous function `setInterval()`, and further learn how to cancel it appropiately based on specific events occuring.
 This callback function will probably end up being more useful than setTimeout() in future projects, but I will need to research how to account for 'browser teething' issues, which causes the function to run at a increasingly delayed time compared to the amount you manually set.

 ```js
 const random = () => Math.floor(Math.random() * 9) + 1